 It is worth discussing a risk communication system with them, perhaps a traffic light system; asking them if they can, either verbally or through text, signify a colour that represents their risk morning and evening.

 If they are red, what would that mean?
 How would they like you to react?
 It might be that they want you to sit with them and not leave them alone until they are amber.

 Amber might mean they are feeling low but not at risk of harming themselves, while green might be they are having a good day and they should be allowed out with their friends on their own.

-What advice should be given to teachers with a depressed teen in their classroom?
+Advice for teachers with a depressed teen in their classroom

 While there will be certain activities in which to engage with a depressed teen that are exclusive to home life, there are still methods of communicating with them as a teacher which can enable their time at school to be as comfortable and stress-free as possible.

 Dr van Zwanenberg details how it can help to interact with the teenager away from their peers to avoid making them feel uncomfortable if they aren’t yet ready to explain their depression with friends.
 It is important to clarify confidentiality early on and how this can limit who you can express concerns of depression for the teen with.